-So it’s a good thing they are easy to make because they have been on heavy rotation all month long.
+So it’s good that they are easy to make because they have been on heavy rotation all month.

 These popsicles are made with 4 easy ingredients – strawberries, yogurt, maple syrup, and vanilla.
 But the reason these popsicles are so crave-worthy is because we spend a few minutes simmering the strawberries, maple syrup and vanilla into literally the best strawberry compote ever made.
-Then we swirl in some yogurt, spoon these strawberry/yogurt mixture into some popsicle molds and let the freezer do its magic.
+Then we swirl in some yogurt, spoon the strawberry/yogurt mixture into popsicle molds, and let the freezer do its magic.

-And because these popsicles are filled with nothing but healthy ingredients you can feel good about serving them for breakfast, snack, lunch and of course a dessert.
-Popsicles for breakfast on a hot summer day will pretty much blow any kid’s mind 🤯!
+Because these popsicles are filled with nothing but healthy ingredients, you can feel good about serving them for breakfast, snack, lunch, and, of course, dessert.
+Popsicles for breakfast on a hot summer day will pretty much blow any kid’s mind! 🤯

 Ingredients for strawberry yogurt popsicles on a purple plate.